Devon, Somerset and Torbay Trading Standards: Frequently Asked Questions

 What areas of the law does Trading Standards cover?

-Devon and Somerset Trading Standards’ remit includes:
+Devon, Somerset and Torbay Trading Standards’ remit includes:

 - Goods and services such as home improvements, and how they are sold; the descriptions applied to properties being offered for sale